UPDATED: April 29, 2018

 I don’t claim to be an absolute expert on flying with a dog in cabin but I am pretty savvy when it comes to traveling with a dog and I learn fast from experience (plus our Facebook followers gave me a bunch of great tips and advice).

 I’ve flown varying length and distances with Gretel.
 One was a direct flight but the others had layovers.
 The total travel time ranged from 4 hours to around 10 hours.

-Gretel and I were invited to attend the PetSafe Paw Print Blogger Summit in Knoxville, TN last month.
+Our first flight was from Seattle to the PetSafe Paw Print Blogger Summit in Knoxville, TN.
 I had never flown with a dog in-cabin (or at all) before and Gretel had never been on an airplane.
-I always thought my first flight with her would be a short test flight but I couldn’t pass up this opportunity.

-Although I read a ton of tips from other people, I also knew that every person, dog, and situation is different so I went into the experience with an open mind and flexible attitude.
-I learned 9 important lessons during our trip.
+Although I read a ton of tips from other people, I also knew that every person, dog, and situation is different so I went into each experience with an open mind and flexible attitude (albeit a little nervous, admittedly).
+Each time, I have learned something new.

 Disclosure: This article contains (affiliate links).
 That means we get a few pennies every time you click a link and make a purchase.
 Buying things you need anyway helps support this blog and we totally appreciate that!